So, one of your closest friends has asked you to speak at their wedding! What a privilege, right?!

 What were your thoughts when you first met their significant other?

-When did you realize they were right for each other?
+When did you realize these two were right for each other?

 Why are they good for each other?